Guide, Updated 18 May 2026

 When wait time is the dominant factor

-For roughly 25 percent of UK candidates, wait time should dominate the combined score.
+For roughly 25 percent of UK candidates, wait time should dominate the choice.
 Candidates with hard external deadlines (university start, job offer, work visa requirement) cannot afford a 16 to 22 week wait even if the pass rate at the longer-wait centre is 5 to 7 percentage points higher.
-For these candidates the 30 percent wait weight should be increased to 50 percent and the pass rate weight reduced to 40 percent.
-The recalculated top-20 for deadline candidates is led by centres with sub-8-week waits (Boston at 8 weeks, Cromer at 9 weeks, Carlisle at 10 weeks).
-Candidates without hard deadlines should stick with the default 60/30/10 weighting; the wait penalty is real but not dominant for the typical candidate.
+For these candidates the 30 percent wait weight should be increased to 50 percent and the pass rate weight reduced to 40 percent, which reshuffles a personal shortlist toward the shortest-wait reachable option rather than the highest-pass-rate one.
+Because waits move week to week and vary by centre, do not trust a static figure: pull the live wait for each centre on your shortlist before booking.
+Candidates without hard deadlines should keep pass rate as the leading factor; the wait penalty is real but not dominant for the typical candidate.
 See /tools/wait-time-finder for live wait times.

 The facilities component, what it actually captures

 The 10 percent facilities weight covers four components: adequate parking (can you find a space within 5 minutes of arrival, on test day, in peak hours), toilet quality (clean, functional, available before the test starts), waiting room calm (quiet, decent seating, controlled temperature, not overcrowded), and centre staff attitude (warm versus brusque on arrival).
-Roughly 12 percent of UK centres score 80 or above on facilities; roughly 18 percent score below 50.
-The bottom-rated centres tend to be older 1970s and 1980s builds in suburban high streets with limited parking and tired interiors.
-The top-rated centres tend to be refurbished or purpose-built post-2010 with proper learner-driver facilities.
-The facilities component does not move the ranking much for high-pass-rate centres but does separate centres of similar pass rate and wait time.
+As a rough guide, the better-equipped centres tend to be refurbished or purpose-built post-2010 sites with proper learner-driver facilities, while the weakest tend to be older 1970s and 1980s builds in suburban high streets with limited parking and tired interiors.
+Facilities are inherently a softer, more subjective axis than pass rate, so treat them as a tiebreaker: they rarely move the choice much between two centres of clearly different pass rate, but they can separate two reachable centres that are otherwise close on pass rate and wait.
+Read recent reviews for the specific centres on your shortlist rather than relying on a blanket score.

 When to ignore the rankings and stay local